-3 Modeling Churn
+20.3 Modeling Churn

-One of the most well-studied and analyzed component of user behavior in p2p systems is churn, i.e. the property of peers in the system to leave it and come again at will.
-Studies such as [SR06b] by Stutzbach et al. measured and analyzed the churn behavior in different p2p systems, focusing on session and intersession times.
+One of the most well-studied and analyzed components of user behavior in P2P systems is churn, i.e., the property of peers in the system to leave it and come again at will.
+Studies such as [448] by Stutzbach et al. measured and analyzed the churn behavior in different P2P systems, focusing on session and intersession times.
 They found churn characteristics being significantly different across systems.

-Our modeling framework captures both online and offline peers by the modeling of lifetime and sessions.
+A churn model can capture the change of online and offline events by considering the total lifetime of a peer and online sessions.
 Typically, a user participates in the system over a certain time, the user lifetime in the system.
 During this time a user may connect and disconnect from the system many times, therefore creating online sessions.
-Figure 3.1 shows an example lifetime of a peer in the system together with three sessions.
+Figure 20.2 shows an example lifetime of a peer with three sessions.

 We divide the modeling of churn into lifetime and session models.
 The first model describes when a peer appears in the system for the first and the last time.
-The latter describes when the peer's online sessions during its lifetime in the system.
+The latter covers peer's online sessions during its lifetime in the system.